 Do not leave the ointment in the car in cold or hot weather.
 Make sure that the tube is tightly closed.

-Precautions While Using tacrolimus
+Precautions while using tacrolimus

 It is very important that your doctor check your or your child's progress at regular visits.
 This is to make sure the medicine is working properly and to check for unwanted effects.
 If your condition has not improved after 6 weeks or if they get worse, call your doctor.

-tacrolimus may increase your risk of getting skin cancer or cancer of the lymph system (lymphoma).
+This medicine may increase your risk of getting skin cancer or cancer of the lymph system (lymphoma).
 Talk to your doctor if you have concerns about this.

 - Stay out of direct sunlight, especially between the hours of 10:00 a.m. and 3:00 p.m., if possible.
 Stay out of the sun even when the medicine is not on your skin.